Invite Craig to speak at your event in 2025.

 If you’re like many leaders, you’ve observed some frustrating outcomes in your organization—a list of things you would like to change, undo, redo, or rebuild.

-So naturally, most leaders obsess about those outcomes.
+Naturally, most leaders obsess about those outcomes.
 But the best leaders obsess about inputs.

 What are inputs?
 Inputs are the ideas, priorities, and relationships you choose to put in your life.